Overview of Tour

 - Great views of the Andes and valleys of Sacred Valley

 We pick you up at 8:00am or 1:00pm in our private van and you begin your trip to the village of Chinchero, where you will see in the plaza an adobe colonial church, dating from the early seventeenth century, has been built upon the foundations of an Inca temple or palace.
 The ceiling and walls are covered in beautiful floral and religious designs.
 In addition, you will discover Inca archeological ruins and agricultural terraces, which are attributed to Inca Tupac Yupanqui who possibly used Chinchero as a kind of country resort.

-Then, we are on our way to the Moray ruins, located at (3,450m/11,318ft), where we find the agricultural terraces of Moray with their complex system of irrigation and terraces.
-Different levels of terraces are carved into a huge bowl, part of which was further excavated by the Incas.
+Then, we are on our way to the fascinating site of Moray, located at (3,450m/11,318ft), where we find the agricultural terraces of Moray with their complex system of irrigation and terraces.
+Different levels of terraces are carved into a huge basin, part of which was further excavated by the Incas.
 The terraces have varied microclimates depending on how deep into the bowl they are located.
 It is thought they were used by the Incas to discover the optimal growing conditions for their crops.
-These terraces served as a natural green house to grow an extraordinary variety of crops at an altitude normally not conducive for the crops.
+These terraces served as a natural greenhouse to grow an extraordinary variety of crops at an altitude normally not conducive for the crops.
 It has also been suggested that the terraces had a cosmological meaning.
 The Incas were very advanced in the knowledge of creating specific sub-climates.
 Then, we return to your hotel in Cusco.

 What is Included